Australia’s third best-selling small car, the Kia Cerato, has seen a slight price increase for 2021.

 - Rear cross-traffic alert

-When the S is equipped with the Safety Pack, it also adds the Sport’s premium steering wheel and shift knob.
+When the S is equipped with the Safety Pack, it also adds the Sport’s premium steering wheel and shifter.

 The Sport Plus adds the features of the Safety Pack plus: